wadpac/GGIR/index.md

 </center>
 <br/>

-[**GGIR**](https://CRAN.R-project.org/package=GGIR) is a widely used R-package designed for the processing of multi-day **accelerometer data**, specifically tailored for applications in physical activity, sleep, and circadian rhythm research.
+[**GGIR**](https://CRAN.R-project.org/package=GGIR) is a widely used R-package designed for  processing multi-day **accelerometer data**, specifically tailored for applications in physical activity, sleep, and circadian rhythm research.

+The contents of these pages have been written and verified to the best our knowledge.
+Nevertheless, mistakes are possible.
+Therefore, the authors do not take any responsibility or liability for errors in this document and their possible consequences.
+We encourage you to report possible mistakes.

 ## Images usage